 If you’re familiar with Birmingham, Alabama, you probably know it’s a great place for families.
 Thankfully, homeschooling families are no exception!
 Whether you live in central Alabama or are simply planning to visit, Birmingham has lots to offer the homeschooling community.
 Here’s a look at ten great choices for homeschool field trips in Birmingham.

-Top 10 Homeschool Field Trips
+Top 10 Homeschool Field Trips in Birmingham

 1. Birmingham Civil Rights Institute – The Civil Rights Institute can be a hard place to visit, but it’s a field trip in Birmingham that you don’t want to miss.
 Through a self-guided multi-media experience, you’ll walk through the 1950s and 60s and see how the struggle for equality in Birmingham affected the world.
 It’s tough subject matter, but important nonetheless.
 I recommend spending time on their website and getting an idea of what to expect before taking younger children, though.
 You may find this one to be better suited to tweens and teens.